Building a new business venture

 The deciding will take some time and energy, but it’s also the work involved to carry out those decisions.

 If you’ve decided to remove one of these virtual plants from your garden, then there’s work involved in doing that.
-And there’s also work involved if say there’s a relationship that you need to prune back or there’s an obligation that you need to stop.
+And there’s also work involved if say there’s a relationship that you need to prune back.
+Hence, there’s an obligation that you need to stop.
 There is work in order to carry that through.

 If you’re lucky, you might get to this point and find that you’ve actually created enough space for a business – for that seed you planted – to actually thrive!
 There’s enough space for you to be able to pay enough attention to it, to give it what it needs to thrive.
 That is a massive win.
 You might get to this point and have that unfold in front of you and that is wonderful.